patriciogonzalezvivo/ofxShader/README.md

 # ofxShader

-This addon helps on the process to write and mantain shaders.
+This class extends from `ofShader` and helps on the process to write and mantain shaders.
 Handles for you:

 * Automatic reloading: it's based on [ofxAutoReloading](https://github.com/andreasmuller/ofxAutoReloadedShader) from [Andreas Muller](http://www.nanikawa.com/).